Today I'm going to show you how to FINALLY fix your cloudy swimming pool water, FAST.

 If you are concerned about the shock product you use dissolving quickly (or at all), it might be your best bet to choose a product made of very fine particles or even a shock product that is chlorine-free.

-Alright, now that we know what we're dealing with, let's get to it.
+Alright, now that we know what we're dealing with, let's get to how to fix cloudy pool water.

 Although you can clearly see that your pool water is murky, you won't be able to tell what's wrong with at a glance.